birkirbrynjarsson/dotfiles/README.md

 The `.shpotify.cfg`, *iStat Menus* settings and *Bartender.plist* are examples of such private files.

 Another tool that might be worth taking a look at is [mackup](https://github.com/lra/mackup) which:
-- Back ups your application settings in a safe directory (e.g. Dropbox)
+- Backs-ups your application settings in a safe directory (e.g. Dropbox)
 - Syncs your application settings among all your workstations
-- Restores your configuration on any fresh install in one command line
+- Restores your configuration on any fresh install with a single command

 If you try out mackup, do create a `.mackup.cfg` and explicitly list the applications you want it used with.
-Mackup stores preferences in a cloud service (e.g. Dropbox) and symlinks everything from there, so be cautious and dont just run `mackup backup` unless you're sure.
+Mackup stores preferences in a cloud service (e.g. Dropbox) and symlinks everything from there, be cautious and dont just run `mackup backup` unless you're sure.

 ### Syncing with mackup